ibm-cloud-docs/vpc/security-groups-default.md

    ```
    {: pre}

-   Alternatively, you could insert the actual ID value in place of the variable `$sg`.
+   Alternatively, you can insert the actual ID value in place of the variable `$sg`.

-3. Update the default security group -- add rules allowing SSH and PING
+3. Update the default security group to add rules that allow SSH and PING.

    ```
    ibmcloud is security-group-rule-add $sg inbound tcp --port-min 22 --port-max 22